Irreligion in the Netherlands: Humanism

 Research in 2003 shows that about 1.27 million people in the Netherlands express explicitly an affinity with secular humanism, which is about 9.4% of the total population.
-Erasmus and Coornhert are important early representatives of humanism in the Netherlands in the 16th century.
+Erasmus and Coornhert are the representatives of Christian humanism in the Netherlands in the 16th century.
 Erasmus translated many classical texts so that they were accessible to a wide audience.
 In this period, there was still no non-or anti-religion movement.
 However, there was a sense of free will, own strength and reason.
 Dirck Coornhert in the Netherlands was one of the first who advocated religious tolerance.
-He did not derive his morality from the Christian religion, but enunciated that people outside the Christian faith could be virtuous as well.

 In the 17th century, Baruch Spinoza and Hugo Grotius advanced humanist ideas.
-The jurist Hugo Grotius focused on the law relating to war, peace and law.
+The jurist Hugo Grotius focused on international law, relating to war and peace.
 Internationally, he is regarded as the founder of modern human rights.
 During the Age of Enlightenment, humanist ideas expanded in the Netherlands.
-The modern organized humanist movement began in the Netherlands in the mid-nineteenth century with the establishment of freethinkers association De Dageraad (Dawn) influenced by writers such as Multatuli and later Anton Constandse.
-Marxism had a significant influence on the Dutch humanism of the 20th century.
+The modern organized humanist movement began in the Netherlands in the mid-nineteenth century with the establishment of freethinkers association De Dageraad (The Dawn), influenced by writers like Multatuli, and later Anton Constandse.

 With the establishment of the humanistic associations Humanitas in 1945 and the Humanistisch Verbond in 1946, Dutch humanists organized themselves after the Second World War to fight the still highly compartmentalized pillarized society which was dominated by separate Christians movements in the Netherlands.
 When the Universal Declaration of Human Rights was adopted by the United Nations in 1948, the Dutch Humanist movements became involved with the establishment of the International Humanist and Ethical Union in 1952 (and since 1990 also the European Humanist Federation).